psytron/gameobject/README.md

 ### UI Chunks &copy;&trade;
-UI Chunks are plain webpages.
-Regular HTML can load directly into any browser.
-Sprinkle attributes as hints about event triggers.
+UI Chunks are plain regular HTML that can load directly into any browser.
+Sprinkle attributes as hints about event triggers and interactivity.
 ```html
 <body>
     <div id="theComponent">